configcat/docs/website/docs/targeting/setting-evaluation.md

 ### Evaluation of a User Condition

-The SDK compares the user attribute from the [User Object] with the condition set on the dashboard using the specified comparator.
+The SDK compares the user attribute from the [User Object] with the condition set on the Dashboard using the specified comparator.
 This comparison yields a `true` or `false` outcome.

 If the necessary user attribute is missing or incorrectly formatted, the outcome is `indeterminable (cannot evaluate)`.